If you have been listening to this podcast or reading the blog at MichelleLisaAnderson.com you know I love to research.

 So if you need encouragement and are wondering why God put you in this relationship – check out my Facebook Page and Instagram and look for the posts about the 12 Blessings of Addiction.
 Send me a friend request or follow me.
 I would love to hear from you plus you’ll get the most latest essays and podcasts.

-And before I go, I want you to lean in really close because I think you might need to hear this today.
+And before I go, I want you to lean in really close.
+Because I think you might need to hear this today.

 Addiction is a part of your destiny.
 It’s a painful part of your life story.
 And because this is your truth, one day when the healing has gone from a scab to a scar you will be used to help many others.
 Your suffering will be the most wonderful offering you give.
 And your pain will be the most wonderful gift you have received.
 You just need to make it through.
-And you’ve got me and I’m here cheering you on.
+You’ve got me and I’m here cheering you on.
 And you’ve got the other women in this new movement.
 And together we will stand hand in hand and break the stigma of addiction.